-In this section, we restrict our discussion to strongly invertible knots and prove Theorem \ref{thm strg invertible same}.
-We also discuss how our result might help to compare the invariants from in \cite{lobb2021refinement} and \cite{lipshitz2024khovanov}.
+In this section, we restrict our attention to strongly invertible knots and prove Theorem \ref{thm strg invertible same}.
+We also discuss how our result might help compare the invariants from \cite{lobb2021refinement} and \cite{lipshitz2024khovanov}.

 Let $(K,\tau)$ be a strongly invertible knot.
-Let $D_t$ and $D_i$ be a transvergent diagram and an intravergent diagram of $(K,\tau)$, respectively.
-The involution $\tau$ induces two (algebraic) involutions $\tau_t\colon\CKh(D_t)\to\CKh(D_t)$ and $\tau_i\colon\CKh(D_i)\to\CKh(D_i)$.
+Let $D_t$ and $D_i$ be a transvergent diagram and an intravergent diagram of $(K,\tau)$, respectively (See Figure \ref{fig two diagrams for si knots} for an example).
+The involution $\tau$ induces two involutions by directly applying the symmetry on each resolution.
 It has remained open whether these two maps are the same on homology.
-To compare them, we need to fix an isomorphism between these two ``models'' of Khovanov homology of $K$, or more precisely, fix a sequence of Reidemeister moves between $D_t$ and $D_i$.
+To compare them, we need to fix an isomorphism between these two ``models'' of the Khovanov homology of $K$, or more precisely, fix a sequence of Reidemeister moves between $D_t$ and $D_i$.
 We now give the precise statement of Theorem \ref{thm strg invertible same}.

 \begin{thm} Let $\varphi\colon \CKh(D_t)\to\CKh(D_i)$ be a chain homotopy equivalence induced by a fixed sequence of Reidemeister moves from $D_t$ to $D_i$.
-The following diagram commutes up to homotopy:
+Then the following diagram commutes up to homotopy:

 \end{thm}